SverreWisloff/ShiftHappens/README.md

 This is a further development of the [TackingMaster](https://github.com/SverreWisloff/TackingMaster) project.
 This new version will save activity to FIT file, allow settings from the Connect app, and support for newer watches.

-Perhaps the app will also be expanded with a better filter, animations, saving key sailing-metrics to a FIT file, calculating target speed, and integration with a wind instrument.
+Perhaps the app will also be expanded with a better filter, animations, saving key sailing-metrics to a FIT file, calculate target speed, and integrate with a wind instrument in the future?

 ## Purpose